bactisme/companion-oneclicstudio-gabin/README.md

 Fully based on companion-module-generic-osc, I own no copyright on neither companion nor gabin, nor the companion-module-generic-osc code

-Gabin can be piloted from the osc generic plugin, but this module add feedbacks and convenient functions
+Gabin can be piloted from the osc generic module, but this module add feedbacks and convenient functions

 **Available commands for Gabin**

-- Start
+- Start (important, will force Gabin to forward internal state)
 - Stop
 - Send current scene to Gabin
 - Trigger a specific shot